Lactose in charcuterie, what for?

 However, the following types of sausages are LACTOSE-FREE:

-In conclusion, it is essential to read all labels carefully and touse Lactolérance by default in case of doubt.
+In conclusion, it is essential to read all labels carefully and touse Lactolérance by default if in doubt about a food, to avoid unpleasant surprises 😇.

 *This information has been taken from the main brands and is given as a guide.
 We recommend that you read the labels carefully.